ShinnDing/Binary-Search-Tree/README.md

 # Binary Search Tree

-*Introduction to Data Structures assignment.
+Introduction to Data Structures assignment.

-*This code is posted with instructor's permission, and adheres to Metropolitan State University's policy.
+This code is posted with instructor's permission and adheres to Metropolitan State University's policy.

 Assignment Summary: